bgcasey/code_standards/README.md

 1. **Sharing work with colleagues**:
     - Standardized templates and code conventions ensure that collaborators can easily understand, run, and build upon your work.
 2. **In-house review of your work**:
     - A well-organized, reproducible codebase makes internal reviews easier.
-Team members or supervisors can quickly grasp your methods and results by examiming the code, making it easier to identify and troubleshoot any issues.
+Team members or supervisors can quickly grasp your methods and results by examining the code, making it easier to identify and troubleshoot any issues.
 3. **Sharing work with your future self**:
     - Revisiting old projects is easier when everything is well-documented and logically structured.
 This reduces the learning curve when returning to a project after time away.